 Another new thing we have started this year is having Tom be more hands-on with schooling.
 When our oldest daughter was in school, he was so good about making sure to do homework with her and help her study.

 Now that we’ve been homeschooling he’s a lot more hands-off oddly enough.
-This was leading to him feeling kind of “out of the loop” and not really knowing what our kids know.
+This was leading to him feeling kind of “out of the loop” and not really knowing what our kids were doing in school.

-It’s funny how if they were in school, he would just assume they are learning, but when they’re home with mom it seems easier to assume that they still don’t know their shapes. 🤪
+When they were in school, he would just assume they were learning, but when they’re home with mom it seems easier to assume that they still don’t know their shapes. 🤪

 It’s so easy to look at all the things we want to accomplish in the next…oh, I don’t know, 30 years and instantly feel like we have to do them all right now…or we’re failing!

 That’s why it’s so important to start with a daily list that is small and doable.
 Keep taking steps in the right direction and I promise, you will get somewhere!

 Take advantage of FREE online training— that you can easily get through in one day and instantly start implementing.